 Back in the early days of the Republic, banks issued notes that customers could exchange for gold or silver.
 People conducted business by exchanging the notes at a discount, which depended on the bank’s reputation and its distance from the people doing business.
 A bank note that could be exchanged in Boston, for example, was more valuable to Boston businessmen than a note that had to be exchanged in Providence.

-It was an advantage for a bank to establish itself far from centers of commerce because of the difficulty in exchanging notes for specie.
+Some banks were established far from commercial centers because of the difficulty in exchanging notes for specie.
 Speculators and swindlers bought or established banks in far-away places so they could issue notes that would take a long time, if ever, to redeem.

 The discount rate was set by traders doing business in the street.
 Dexter intended the Exchange Coffee House to be a place where they could trade bank notes indoors.
 It would also have a coffee room, reading rooms, conference rooms, a hotel, dining rooms and business offices.